Like a Sunflower in the Rain

-There were several cuts too—some healed, others healing—on her upper arms and her thighs.
-But I didn’t ask about them till much later.
-At this point the hormones were raging and it didn’t take long for us to do what had now become inevitable.
-I grabbed her lips with mine and with a measured urgency, we romped.
+There were several cuts too—some healed, others healing—on her arms and her thighs.
+But I didn’t ask about them until much later.
+At this point, our hormones were raging and it didn’t take long for us to do what had now become inevitable.
+I grabbed her lips with mine and, with a measured urgency, we romped.

 He seemed disappointed.

-She does random, crazy spontaneous stuff like, banging on my door at 10 in the night.
+She does random, spontaneous stuff like banging on my door at 10 in the night.
 It’s new year’s eve and the pre-new year encomiums are already spilling over.
 I open the door and ask if she’s crazy.

 What the hell Eseosa?

-She moves past me into the room and sits on the table on one ass.
-Her hair is all over her face and for a split moment just beneath the light I can see how beautiful she is.
-She doesn’t say a word, just takes an Oris out of her purse, pulls the drawer and starts to search for the lighter.
-I close the door, open my wardrobe to get the lighter and then toss it to her.
-She lights her cig, takes a drag and lets the dizzying effect wash over her like a cascade of electric current.
+She moves past me into the room and sits on the table on one bum.
+Her hair is all over her face and, for a split moment just beneath the light, I can see how beautiful she is.
+She doesn’t say a word, just takes an Oris out of her purse, pulls out the drawer, and starts to search for the lighter.
+I close the door, open my wardrobe to get the lighter, and then toss it to her.
+She lights her cigar, takes a drag, and lets the dizzying effect wash over her like a cascade of electric current.
 Then she looks at me and says, So what are you doing tonight?

 Well then, she says, let’s be epic.

-We spend what is left of the dying year smoking and talking.
-Usually she’s a bit tied-up, almost not very willing to talk personal business but this night she starts to spill about her family in intimate details.
-Her mother is a neurosurgeon and her late father a diplomat and she spent most of her childhood moving but settled in France and has become forever obsessed with highborn Parisian men.
-That she didn’t go home because she isn’t feeling home anymore; that she doesn’t do people and that she’s having the time of her life now that she’s all alone on her floor; that Fuck this Law School shit, soon as she’s done she’s tossing away her wig and travelling around the world.
+We spend the vestiges of the dying year smoking and talking.
+She’s usually self-absorbed, almost not willing to talk about her personal business.
+But this night, she starts to spill about her family in intimate details.
+Her mother is a neurosurgeon and her late father was a diplomat.
+She spent most of her childhood moving but settled in France and has become forever obsessed with highborn Parisian men.
+That she didn’t go home because she isn’t feeling home anymore; that she doesn’t like the presence of people, and that she’s having the time of her life now that she’s all alone on her floor; that she cannot wait to get done with Law School, and as soon as she’s done, she’s tossing away her wig and travelling around the world.

-An hour to the new year she says she needs to go get her teddy bear from her room.
-That she’s coming back to mine so I have to go with her.
-Outside is cold and I really don’t want to go out but I have to walk her through the empty school to Adam & Eve to get her stuff.
-In her room she says she’s hungry and insists on making cereals.
-I’m burning inside but I say, Aight cool.
-When she’s done we head back to Snake Island.
+An hour to the New Year, she says she needs to go get her teddy bear from her room; that she’s coming back to mine, so I have to go with her.
+Outside is cold and I really don’t want to go out but I have to walk her through the empty campus to Adam & Eve to get her things.
+In her room, she says she’s hungry and insists on making cereal.
+I’m burning inside but I stay with her till she’s done.
+Afterwards, we head back to Snake Island.

-It’s quarter to the new year and she says we should sit outside and watch the stars till it hits 12.
-We sit silently on a concrete bench in the garden opposite block A for a moment, me just pretending to give a fuck about the whole star-gazing bullshit.
+It’s a quarter-hour to the New Year and she says we should sit outside and watch the stars till it hits 12.
+We sit silently on the concrete bench in the garden opposite Block A for a moment while I pretend to care about the whole star-gazing bullshit.
 A couple of minutes later she leans over and kisses my chin.
-Her lips are cold and rough.
-I turn to her and kiss her on her lips, then she reaches into my sweatpants and starts to pull out my dick.
+Her lips are cold and brittle.
+I turn to her and kiss her back, then she starts to reach into my sweatpants.

 I reach for her hand and say quietly, Not here, Ese.

 She looks me dead in the eyes and says, Who’s watching?
 Then she bends over and takes me in her mouth.
-At first she’s doing real good, her head moving up and down with such dexterity I start to think her neck is loose or something.
+At first, she’s doing real good, her head moving up and down with such stunning dexterity.
 Then her hair starts to get in the way.
 She tries to adjust it but it falls back down.
-I chuckle and then she slams her clenched fist on my lap so hard I scream.
-I pull her up by her shoulders and say, What the fuck Eseosa!
+I chuckle and then she slams her clenched fist on my lap so hard I gasp.
+I pull her up by her shoulders and yell, What the hell Eseosa!

 You better not laugh at me when I’m trying to make you happy!
 She says, almost screaming, and stomps away.
-Shocked speechless, I tuck my dick back inside and start to limp after her.
-Midway to the room, fireworks crack in the distance, announcing the new year.
-In the room she has already put the light off and gotten curled up in bed.
+Shocked, speechless, I pull up my pants and start to limp after her.
+Midway to the room, fireworks crack in the distance, announcing the New Year.
+In the room, she has already put the light off and curled up in bed.
 I try to talk to her but she doesn’t talk back.
-I cuddle her from behind and kiss the back of her neck and whisper Happy new year to her but she totally steels out on me.
-She doesn’t say shit until I fall asleep.
+I cuddle her from behind and kiss the back of her neck and whisper happy New Year to her but she totally steels out on me.
+She doesn’t say a word until I fall asleep.
 I wake up at dawn and she’s gone, her scent everywhere.

 We don’t see until six days later when school starts to fill up again.
-She’s with her fine-ass boyfriend looking all brand new and different.
-They stroll past me and Tonye at Ojukwu Market and we just pretend not to see ourselves.
-I don’t even turn back to look even though my heart starts to do jumping jacks the moment I see her.
+She’s with her handsome boyfriend, looking new and different.
+They stroll past me and Tonye at Ojukwu Market and we pretend not to see each other.
+I don’t even turn back to look although my heart starts to jump the moment I see her.